 |Auto loan interest rate discount||0.25%||0.35%||0.50%||0.50%||0.50%|

 |Select banking services||No fees||No fees||No fees||No fees||No fees|

 Gold tier benefits

 The biggest bonus in this tier comes with qualifying Bank of America credit cards and the reduction in mortgage origination fees.
-Gold members get an additional 25 percent rewards bonus when spending on eligible cards, including the Bank of America® Cash Rewards credit card, Bank of America® Travel Rewards credit card, and Bank of America® Premium Rewards® credit card.
+Gold members get an additional 25 percent rewards bonus when spending on eligible cards, including the Bank of America® Customized Cash Rewards credit card, Bank of America® Unlimited Cash Rewards credit card, Bank of America® Travel Rewards credit card and Bank of America® Premium Rewards® credit card.

-If you decide to purchase a new home or refinance your current mortgage, your Gold status will also help you save money as well.
+If you decide to purchase a new home or refinance your current mortgage, your Gold status will also help you save money.
 Low-tier members get a $200 reduction on the origination fee of a new purchase or refinance mortgage, which can help you reduce closing costs and save even more on your monthly home payment.